 What is our Advanced Studies 300-Hour program all about?

 Our 300-Hour Training Program is well-rounded to help you dive deeper into anatomy, and other various yoga specialties like prenatal, yin, and seniors.
 In this very flexible program, you get to decide which particular module you take, at what time and taught by whom.
-And you have 5 years to complete 11 modules (some students do it within 2 years though).
+And you have 5 years to complete the required 300 hours of training.

 How easy is it to find work after certification?